trinsic-id/v2-sdk/docs/reference/services/template-service.md

 # Template Service

-Credential Templates are JSON templates that help issuers save context when issuing credentials.

-When issuing a credential through Trinsic, it's as simple as adding the attributes to the credential template and then issuing it.

-These credential templates can be shared between issuers in an ecosystem.
+The Template Service allows you to manage and search [Credential Templates](/learn/templates).

+!!! info "Templates are optional"
+    Templates are designed to be a helpful abstraction over the complexities of producing valid [JSON-LD Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).

+    You aren't required to use templates; if you produce valid JSON-LD VCs yourself, they can be issued through Trinsic.

 ## Create Template

 Creates a new credential template.

-Once created, the template is saved in JSON-LD format that can be used to issue and verify credentials.
+In the background, Trinsic will also generate and save a valid JSON-LD Context and schema for your template.

 {{ proto_sample_start() }}
     === "Trinsic CLI"